A Complete Guide to IELTS- Crack It with Confidence

 No User

-Real communication is not possible, except the most basic information with isolated words or short constructions in familiar situations and to meet immediate needs.
+information with isolated words or short constructions in familiar situations and to meet immediate needs.
 Has great difficulty understanding spoke and written English.

 0